sighupio/gatekeeper-policy-manager/README.md

 `GPM_OIDC_CLIENT_ID` | The Client ID used to authenticate against the OIDC Provider |
 `GPM_OIDC_CLIENT_SECRET` | The Client Secret used to authenticate against the OIDC Provider |

 > ⚠️ Please notice that OIDC Authentication is in beta state.
-It has been testes to work wit Keycloak as a provider.
+It has been tested to work wit Keycloak as a provider.

-This environment variables are already provided and ready to be set in the `gatekeeper-policy-manager.yaml` file.
+> These environment variables are already provided and ready to be set in the `manifests/enable-oidc.yaml` file.

 ## Screenshots